GrapesJS/grapesjs/docs/api/block_manager.md

 *   `block:add` - Block added.
 The [Block] is passed as an argument to the callback.
 *   `block:remove` - Block removed.
 The [Block] is passed as an argument to the callback.
 *   `block:update` - Block updated.
 The [Block] and the object containing changes are passed as arguments to the callback.
-*   `block:drag:start` - Started dragging block, model of the block is passed as an argument
+*   `block:drag:start` - Started dragging block, the [Block] is passed as an argument.
-*   `block:drag` - Dragging block, the block's model and the drag event are passed as arguments
+*   `block:drag` - Dragging block, the [Block] is passed as an argument.
 *   `block:drag:stop` - Dragging of the block is stopped.
-As agruments for the callback you get, the dropped component model (if dropped successfully) and the model of the block
+The dropped [Component] (if dropped successfully) and the [Block] are passed as arguments.
+*   `block` - Catch-all event for all the events mentioned above.
+An object containing all the available data about the triggered event is passed as an argument to the callback.

 ## Methods